 Since the UK exited the EU all this all applies to all third country nationals unless resident in the UK with the right to work (NOTE: Irish passport holders may work in the entire Island of Ireland AND the UK without any restrictions

-EU citizens will be treated as third country nationals and we now know that for visits for up to 90 days a simple CoS (Certificate of Sponsorship) will be enough!
+EU citizens will be treated as third country nationals and we now know that for visits for up to 90 days a simple CoS (Certificate of Sponsorship).

 Please note these two essential extracts from the webpage (link above)

 You can enter the UK without applying for a visa in advance if you: